How The Peregrine Fund is Helping

 Though The Peregrine Fund doesn't work directly with Swallow-tailed Kites, our efforts in scientific research, habitat conservation, education, and community development help conserve raptors on a global scale.
 We also supply literature to researchers from our avian research library, which helps scientists around the world gather and share important information on raptor conservation.
+We also support the Neotropical Raptor Network - a group that helps conserve birds of prey by improving communication and collaboration among raptor enthusiasts throughout the region!

 The Swallow-tailed Kite is unmistakable in flight.
 Its unique silhouette of pointed wings and forked tail can be seen high up in the sky throughout much of the Americas.
 In the United States, it can be found in South Carolina all the way south to the upper Florida Keys, west to Louisiana and probably eastern Texas.
 But its range doesn't stop there.
 This beautiful kite can also be found in Central and South America, where it is a year-round resident, and in the West Indies.